 top of page

-• Map and analyze sociotechnical systems.
+• Map, analyze, and deconstruct power within sociotechnical systems.

 • Identify complex dynamics within sociotechnical systems.